74% of all legal clients will visit a law firm’s website to take action.

 It use to be all about going to the customer.

 Print ads, television ads, and other intrusive forms of marketing we’re the go-to for all businesses.
-Even today, so many legal firms rely on these strategies to gain clients.
+Even today, so many firms rely on these strategies to gain clients.

 Users will trust you more and feel more positive about your firm if you post content on a regular basis.